paulca55/markdown-docs/Web Development Tools.md

 - ESLint _- the npm package `eslint` is required to be installed in the workspace (recommended) or globally.
 The global `eslint` is useful for commands such as `eslint --init` to create an `.eslintrc.json` config file.
 See the extension instructions._
 - Express
 - Git History (git log)
+- Git Project Manager
 - Git Lens
-- Git Project Manager
 - Highlight Matching Tag
+- HTML CSS Support
 - HTML Snippets
-- HTML CSS Support
+- Import Cost
 - IntelliSense for CSS class names
-- Import Cost
 - javascript console utils
 - join-lines
 - Markdown Toc
 - markdownlint
-- Multiple clipboards for VSCode
 - npm
 - npm Intellisense
+- Output Colorizer
 - Path Intellisense
 - PHP Intellisense - Crane
 - phpcs